 Faith is possible only where there is a basis of knowledge; in proportion, therefore, as God grants us knowledge of Himself and of His great Plan, in that proportion is it possible for us to exercise faith in that Plan, and by our endeavors to demonstrate the strength and sincerity of our faith.
-While it is true that our knowledge depends in large measure upon our application in the study of the Divine Word-upon our use of the means and opportunities placed within our reach by a kind Providence-nevertheless there are millions of our, race who have had no opportunity whatever for knowledge.
+While it is true that our knowledge depends in large measure upon our application in the study of the Divine Word-upon our use of the means and opportunities placed within our reach by a kind Providence-nevertheless there are millions of our race who have had no opportunity whatever for knowledge.

 For instance, during the more than four thousand years from Adam to the days of Jesus, knowledge and opportunity for faith were very limited.
 For more than two thousand years God made no direct revelation whatever of His good intentions in respect to sending a Saviour and the delivery of our race from the bondage of sin and death.
 Then the Message sent was semi-private.
-To Abraham God declared His intention of blessing and the delivery of our race from the bondage of sin and death.
-Then the Message sent was semi-private.
 To Abraham God declared His intention of blessing the world eventually, and further that this blessing would come through Abraham's posterity.
 But what did the masses of mankind at that time know of that promise?
 Faith in that promise was counted to Abraham for righteousness; and the same with Isaac and Jacob.
 Ultimately the promise descended to the nation of Israel.

 Finally, Jesus came, and that which had been promised began to have an actuality, a fulfilment.
-Yet even then the thing offered was so different from that which the Israelites had for centuries expected, that the majority of them wholly failed to exercise the necessary faith and to enter into the privileges of the hour-membership in Spiritual Israel as sons of God begotten to a higher nature.
+Yet even then the thing offered was so different from the thing offered was so do God begotten to a higher nature.
 So, says the Apostle, "Israel hath not obtained that which he seeketh for, but the Election obtained it and the rest were blinded."
-Only the few had a sufficiency of faith to make use of their knowledge.
+Only the few had a sufficiency of faith to make use of their knowledge